Automated CAPA with RCA and 5 Why to Make Your Workplace Healthy and Safe

 PGT Innovations (PGT), pioneers in the impact-resistant window and door market, started small in 1980.
 But soon, they were able to fulfill their vision of becoming the nation’s leading manufacturer and supplier of hurricane-resistant windows and doors.
-Based out of Venice, Florida, the company has 3,200 employees and continues to grow fast.
+Based in Venice, Florida, the company has 3,200 employees and continues to grow rapidly.
 With growth came the need for scalability and safety, which they found difficult to manage with their legacy system for EHS management.
 It implemented the single standardized QHSE system from ComplianceQuest and met its quality and safety compliance requirements.

 The company automated end-to-end quality and safety management workflow using the CQ QHSE solution.
 There was a marked improvement in its CAPA (Corrective Action and Preventive Action) process, making it seamless and improving workplace safety manifold.